Menopause simplified – is HRT a good option for me?

 Common Side effects of HRT - These are common in the first 3 months of starting HRT and tend to improve with time.

 Bleeding on HRT - Common in first 3 – 6 months of any new HRT regime.
 It typically does not indicate anything abnormal and usually settles with time.
-If it persists for more than 3-6 months, then please discuss with a doctor.
-We can tweak your hormone combination to improve things and we may need to investigate to ensure nothing else is causing the bleeding at this point.
-For more info click here.
+Ensure you are taking you HRT regularly and not missing doses.
+If it persists for more than 3-6 months, it needs to be investigated, so please discuss with a doctor.
+We can tweak your hormone combination to improve things and we may need to investigate to ensure nothing else is causing the bleeding at this point such as a polyp or endometrial cancer for example.

 How long should you continue with HRT? - People's menopausal symptoms vary greatly from none at all to lifelong debilitating symptoms.
 Menopausal symptoms tend to naturally improve with time however the minority will get lifelong flushing and debilitating symptoms.
 Symptoms are often worse during the perimenopausal years and tend to subside as your body gets used to lower oestrogen levels.
 As you get older you may need a lower dose of HRT or it may be appropriate to stop all together.
 HRT should be continued for as long as the benefits of symptom control and improved quality of life outweigh the risks.
 This balance is directly related to your own personal health and should be assessed on and individual level, typically on an annual basis or if you have a change in your health.
 The ongoing benefits from HRT with respect to heart disease, bones and brain etc will only continue while you continue to take HRT.